sr-murthy/oedtools/README.md

 The main user-level features currently include

 * **file validation** - command-line validation (headers + data) of OED account (`acc`), location (`loc`), reinsurance info. (`reinsinfo`) and reinsurance scope (`reinsscope`) input CSV files
-* **column queries** - command-line querying of columns based on properties such as headers (column names) or header substrings, column descriptions containing keywords, Python, SQL or Numpy data types, default values, and required and/or nonnull properties
+* **schema queries** - command-line querying of columns in the various schemas based on properties such as headers (column names) or header substrings, column descriptions containing keywords, Python, SQL or Numpy data types, default values, and required and/or nonnull properties
-* **sampling column data** - command-line sampling of column data, consistent with the column range or data type range or a specific column validation function
+* **sampling columns** - command-line sampling of column data, consistent with the column range or data type range or a specific column validation function

 (The query toolkit will be augmented in future releases with the ability to make command line queries of the values profile, which currently can only be examined directly as a dict.)